darkegn/PancakeSwapSimpleBot/README.md

 * npm i ethers@4.0.49

 # How to Run
+* (Token1) Sell Receive (Token0)
-* TokenABİ.paste the ABI Codes of the token you want to sell into the json file.
+* TokenABİ.paste the ABI Codes of the token1 you want to sell into the json file.
 * Fill in the fields in the Config Object.
 * Enter the Amount you want to sell
 * Run the nodejs file.  node index.js